Keeping loved ones safe while preserving independence with Coral and Care.ai

 A future of smart healthcare

-Along with the pilot project at Consulate, Toleti says care.ai is working on trial implementations with nearby hospitals.
+Along with the pilot project at Consulate, Toleti says care.ai is working with several other Hospitals and post-acute care pilot customers.
 He'd like to see care.ai bring a new standard of care for at-risk patients in hospitals, residential care centers, and homes around the world.

 Fortunately, Toleti’s mother sustained only minor injuries from her fall.
 But Toleti hopes the scare that inspired him to found care.ai will soon help tens of thousands of others stay safe while remaining independent and maintaining their privacy, even as it gives peace of mind to loved ones both near and far.